neirbowj/munin-ipfw/README.md

 ## About the author

-John W. O'Brien is a senior network engineer and technologist at a large, US university, and operates a small consultancy.
+John W. O'Brien is a member of the networking staff and a technologist at a large, US university, and operates a small consultancy.